NicolasRoever/bargaining_experiment/README.md

 This section is only for me as a developer.
 You can ignore it.

 - Right now, I discount everything gains from trade excluding transaction costs.
 Is this correct?
+- I need to add two practice rounds and an attention check.
+- I need to add a Note that waiting for longer periods is normal
+- I need to add which round we are
+- I need to add notifications when an offer was submitted or received
-- I need to check that I can download the data from the experiment and test the production server.
+- I need to adjust the results page for termination results.
 - Double-check this error:   File "/Users/nicolasroever/Documents/Promotion/Bargaining/bargaining_experiment/bargain_live/bargaining_functions.py", line 90, in update_broadcast_dict_with_basic_values
     current_transaction_costs = json.loads(player.current_costs_list)[bargaining_time_elapsed - 1]
 IndexError: list index out of range
+- I need to fix the error on the results page some people got
+- You can press the submit button without selecting anything on the slider, this should be fixed
+- I need to adjust the instructions